 \section{Dataset}

-\paragraph{Pre-processing} The MultiClaim v2 dataset consists of posts, fact-checked claims and their pairs.
-We work with posts' (anonymized) text extracted in \texttt{post\_body} and with the fact-checked claims (field \texttt{claim}), both in their original languages.
-We thus omit the text extracted with OCR from the images associated with some of the posts as this is too noisy as well as titles of the fact-checks, as these are often missing or duplicate the information already present in the claim.
+\paragraph{Pre-processing} The MultiClaim v2 dataset consists of posts, fact-checked claims, and their pairs.
+We preprocess the dataset to curate a subset of data for multilingual and crosslingual PFCR.
+More specifically, we work with posts' (anonymized) texts (\texttt{post\_body} field) and fact-checked claims (\texttt{claim} field), both in their original languages.
+We thus omit texts extracted with OCR from the images associated with some of the posts because they are too noisy, as well as the titles of the fact-checks, as these are often missing or duplicate the information already present in the claims.
 We work with pairs, whose \texttt{relationship} is identified either as \texttt{claim\_review} or \texttt{backlink}, since only these relationships were present in the original version of MultiClaim and they represent the ground truth mappings provided by the fact-checkers.

-To identify the languages of posts and claims, we use a combination of four detection approaches to increase the detection robustness: 1) \texttt{fastText}, which can recognize 176 languages\footnote{\url{https://fasttext.cc/docs/en/language-identification.html}} \cite{joulin2016bag, joulin2016fasttext}, 2) \texttt{gCLD3} (Compact Language Detector v3),\footnote{\url{https://github.com/google/cld3}} which can detect more than 100 languages, 3) \texttt{langdetect},\footnote{\url{https://pypi.org/project/langdetect/}}, which can detect 55 languages and 4) \texttt{polyglot},\footnote{\url{https://polyglot.readthedocs.io/en/latest/}} which can detect 196 languages.
+MultiClaim v2 uses Google Translate to identify the languages of posts and fact-checks.
+However, this being a third party black-box API, we implement our own pipeline to identify languages using open-source tools to have more control and increase robustness of the predictions.
+Specifically, we use a combination of four language detectors: \emph{i)} \texttt{fastText},\footnote{\url{https://fasttext.cc/docs/en/language-identification.html}} which supports 176 languages~\cite{joulin2016fasttext,joulin2016bag}, \emph{ii)} \texttt{gCLD3} (Compact Language Detector v3),\footnote{\url{https://github.com/google/cld3}} which supports more than 100 languages, \emph{iii)} \texttt{langdetect},\footnote{\url{https://pypi.org/project/langdetect/}} which supports 55 languages, and \emph{iv)} \texttt{polyglot},\footnote{\url{https://polyglot.readthedocs.io/en/latest/}} which supports 196 languages.
 We combine the outputs of these detectors as follows: we first filter out detected languages that appear only once.
-Then, we average the normalized detection scores for the remaining ones and filter out those whose average score is lower than 0.5.
-Finally, we take the language with the highest average detection score as the post/claim detected language.
+Then, we average the normalized detection scores for the remaining ones and filter out those whose average score is $<$0.5.
+Finally, we take the language with the highest average score as the post/claim detected language.